RetroReversing/retroReversing/pages/consoles/gamegear/GameGearDevKit.md

 ---

 # Official Sega Development Hardware
-The SEGA game gear was released in a time where official development kits were fairly rare and many third parties instead made their own using their existing Z80 knowledge and hardware.
+The SEGA Game Gear was released in a time where official development kits were fairly rare and many third parties instead made their own using their existing Z80 knowledge and hardware.
 However a few official development kits have been found!

 ## Sega Game Gear Development Board
 <section class="postSection">